flyboyCW12/flyboyCW12/README.md

 I’m interested in Aircraft design and development (fixed wing drones).

-I could describe myself as a self taught aeronautical engineerbut that would be a bit over the top.
+I could describe myself as a self taught aeronautical engineer but that would be a bit over the top.
 I am an open tx enthusiast, leveraging INAV installed in MatekSys flight controllers.
 Mostly I don't crash!

 I've been building and flying models for 40 years.